Exodromy: Perfectly reduced schemes reconstruction of absolute schemes

-Voevodsky also claims that his proof -- with some modifications -- will work when $k$ is a finitely generated field of characteristic $p$ and of transcendence degree $\geq 1$.
+Voevodsky also claims that, with some modifications, his proof will work when $k$ is a finitely generated field of positive characteristic and of transcendence degree $ \geq 1$.

-Voevodsky's result combined with Conceptual Completeness (\Cref{thm:conceptualcompleteness}=\allowbreak\SAG{Theorem}{A.9.0.6}) show that a morphism $ f \colon \fromto{X}{Y} $ of such schemes is an isomorphism if and only if $ f $ induces and equivalence on categories of points $ \fromto{\Pt(X_{\et})}{\Pt(Y_{\et})} $ of the corresponding étale topoi.
-Combining our \categorical Hochster Duality Theorem with Voevodsky's Theorem and our identification of $\Pi_{(\infty,1)}^{\et,\wedge}(X)$ with the topological category $\Gal(X) $ (\Cref{cnstr:idPiinfty1withGal}), we can upgrade this conservativity result to the following strong reconstruction theorem for these schemes:
+Voevodsky's result combined with Conceptual Completeness (\Cref{thm:conceptualcompleteness}=\allowbreak\SAG{Theorem}{A.9.0.6}) show that a morphism $ f \colon \fromto{X}{Y} $ of reduced normal schemes of finite type over a finitely generated filed of characteristic $ 0 $ is an isomorphism if and only if $ f $ induces and equivalence on categories of points $ \equivto{\Pt(X_{\et})}{\Pt(Y_{\et})} $.
+Combining our \categorical Hochster Duality Theorem with Voevodsky's Theorem and our identification of $\StrShapeet(X)$ with the topological category $\Gal(X) $ (\Cref{cnstr:idPiinfty1withGal}), we can upgrade this conservativity result to the following strong Reconstruction Theorem for these schemes:

-\begin{thm} Let $k$ be a finitely generated field of characteristic $ 0 $.
-Then for any reduced normal $k$-schemes $X$ and $Y$ of finite type, the natural map
+\begin{thm}[Reconstruction] Let $k$ be a finitely generated field of characteristic $ 0 $ and let \smash{$ \kbar \supset k $} be an algebraic closure of $ k $.
+Then for any normal $k$-schemes $X$ and $Y$ of finite type, the natural map

 identifies $ \Mor_k(X,Y) $ with the subgroupoid of continuous functors $ \fromto{\Gal(X)}{\Gal(Y)} $ that carry minimal objects to minimal objects.